AleOi3/restaurant_template_front/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Run
+To run this application use flutter run

+## Devices
-flutter devices
+To see devices use  flutter devices

-flutter run -v -d emulator-5554
+You can set the amulator using flutter run -v -d emulator-5554